 Ven Pongal is best made in a Pressure cooker or in an Instant Pot.
 It can also be made in a Rice Cooker / Open Pot but cooking times will vary.

 Cooking this recipe fresh and enjoying it hot is suggested.
-However Pongal can always be reheated, if you have any leftovers.
+However, Pongal can always be reheated if you have any leftovers.

-Using Ghee is highly recommended for this recipe and hence this dish also known as Ghee Pongal in restaurants.
+Using Ghee is highly recommended for this recipe and hence this dish is also known as Ghee Pongal in restaurants.

 Adding vegetables like carrots, peas & green beans is always a great option, but it is best enjoyed as it is with accompaniments.

-WHAT IS PONGAL?
+WHAT IS PONGAL FESTIVAL?

 Spending my childhood in Mumbai, the festival of Pongal was merely a name that I had heard from Amma.
-She would prepare Ven Pongal and Sakkarai Pongal on this occasion.
-And the day after Pongal celebrations is Kannu Pongal.
+She made Ven Pongal and Sakkarai Pongal on this occasion.
+And the day after the Pongal celebrations is Kannu Pongal.
 I remember, Amma would wake me up early in the morning to follow a ritual of Kannu Pidi and have a shower immediately after this.
 No food was actually allowed to be had in between this.
 Subbu’s Kitchen has a beautiful post elaborating this tradition.